Other Common Names

 Synonyms and other taxonomic changes

-Two species (T. ferrugineus and T. unicolor).
+2 spp. in our area (T. ferrugineus and T. unicolor).

 This genus belongs to the subfamily Pompilinae, tribe Pompilini and is identified by the following characters: